aleksadjdj/browser-game/game_dev_instructions/map_log.md

 | 62 | **Eternal Steppe**      | Grass / Desert     | 27               | Clear          | Windswept plains blending into desert at the horizon.             |
 | 63 | **Hollowspire**         | Dark / Fire        | 31               | Volcanic       | Lava-lit caverns beneath a ruined citadel.                        |
 | 64 | **Frostwind Frontier**  | Snow / Tundra      | -9               | Blizzard       | The edge of the known world, battered by relentless icy winds.    |

----

-💡 Notes:

-* I mixed **environment types** so your map levels feel varied.
-* Temperatures are roughly realistic but exaggerated for gameplay.
-* Weather is designed to add atmosphere: sunny, foggy, rainy, stormy, snowy.
-* Names are **original but inspired** by WoW/LotR style.

----

-If you want, I can **also generate a JSON file** with all 32 zones ready to import into your Node.js game as constants.
-Do you want me to do that next?